-"I feel that it can be relied upon more than opinion polls," Lalji Tandon, an opposition lawmaker in Lucknow, said.
+"I feel that it can be relied upon more than opinion polls," Lalji Tandon, an opposition lawmaker in Lucknow, told Reuters.
 "The fluctuations in the satta market paint a better picture of the mood of voters."

-Tandon belongs to the Bharatiya Janata Party (BJP) led by Narendra Modi, the man seen most likely to win the premiership.
-A few people doubt that the BJP will emerge as the single largest party in the 543-seat Lok Sabha, Parliament's Lower House.
+Tandon belongs to the Bharatiya Janata Party (BJP) whose leader Narendra Modi is the man seen most likely to win the premiership.
+Few people doubt that BJP will emerge as the single largest party in the 543-seat Lok Sabha, Parliament's lower house.